"Popcorn Movie Justice"

 WALKING TALL also contains some foul language and implied sexual content.
 Also, there are bikini dancers in the casino who dance provocatively before the customers.
 Therefore, parents should be cautious about sending their older children.
 WALKING TALL is not appropriate for younger children, of course.

+WALKING TALL, inspired by a 30-year-old popcorn movie phenomenon from the 1970s, stars The Rock as Chris Vaughn, a Special Forces soldier who returns to his hometown in the Pacific Northwest, only to find that a new casino run by a cheating drug dealer is destroying everything.
+Chris promises to run for sheriff and clean up the town, setting the stage for a violent showdown between him and the drug dealer, who happens to be his old football rival from high school years ago.
 The filmmakers have toned down the violence a little bit in this remake of WALKING TALL, but the new movie lacks the power of the original, which was a minor popcorn movie in the first place in 1973.
 The Rock, however, holds his own on the screen, so this movie should not really hurt his growing movie career.
 Despite its moral theme of fighting criminals and fighting corruption, WALKING TALL contains some foul language, implied sexual content, suggestive dancing in the casino, and a bit of vigilante justice.
 Parents should be cautious, therefore, about sending their older children.
 WALKING TALL is not appropriate for younger children, of course.